Skip to main content

 Gateway registers device

-The gateway validates the API key, registers the device in Valkey, and stores the command manifest alongside the connection metadata.
+The gateway validates the API key, registers the device, and stores the command manifest.
+The device appears as “online” to the agent.

 3